cmdPromptCritical/continuous_contract_merger/readme.md

 This repository contains Python scripts for managing and processing futures contract data, specifically for creating continuous contract data from individual contract files.

-## Purpose

-The main goal of this project is to take separate tick data files from a futures contract series and merge them into one continuous contract.
-This is essential for historical analysis and backtesting trading strategies.

 ## Scripts

 ### `scid_to_qdb.py`